evawythien/inttense.github.io/_posts/2018-2-10-Hello-World.md

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.

 ### About the site.
-This URL has been my online home for many years, manifesting at times as a blog or a portfolio until landing on this current single-column blog.
-Today it’s a bit of an outlet graveyard for my design-and development-related ramblings.

 In case you were wondering, this site is: